UW Study Abroad and Advisers: Our Partnership with You

 - Academic advisers play an essential role in providing guidance to students on how study abroad might affect their path and timeline to graduation, and how study abroad credits might work for a student’s degree/s.
 Students often have to consult with advisers in more than one department if their study abroad credit crosses disciplines.

 - Students on our programs stay enrolled full-time at UW while they are abroad.
 A ‘foreign study’ placeholder (FSTDY 300) is placed on their transcript and stays there until their post-return credit conversion has been completed.
 This placeholder is not necessarily related to the actual amount of UW credits that will eventually show up on the transcript.
-All study abroad credit converts to specific UW credits which can be used to meet AOI or Gen Ed or major requirements in the same way as credits earned on campus.
-All study abroad credits are resident credits.
+All study abroad credit converts to specific UW credits which can be used to meet Areas of Inquiry or other Gen Ed or major requirements in the same way as credits earned on campus.
+All study abroad credits are resident credits: this is important to know if a student decides to study abroad during their last 60 credits at UW.

 - Faculty-led programs promise specific UW credit which automatically appears on the student’s transcript after program grades have been submitted.
-No post-return credit conversion required.
+No post-return credit conversion required: UW Study Abroad reports these courses and grades directly to GARS.

 - On exchange programs and partner programs students earn credit awarded by the host institution or the partner provider’s school of record.
 UW Study Abroad receives transcripts with final credit and grade information directly from host institutions or partner providers.
-Before considering or committing to a program, students should share information about their planned study abroad courses with their adviser and/or specific departments, to determine in advance if specific or general UW credits might be awarded upon return.
+Before considering or committing to an exchange program or a partner program students should share details about their planned study abroad courses with their advisers and/or specific departments, to determine in advance if specific or general UW credits might be awarded upon return.

 - In some cases, students may not know exactly what classes they will register for in advance.
 In this case, it is helpful to set expectations that there is no guarantee how their credits will transfer back to UW.